Course Title: Renewable Electrical Energy Systems

 The learning resources include:

-- Prescribed and recommended reference books and reading materials: See the course guide Part B.
+- Prescribed and recommended reference books and reading materials: for details see the course guide Part B.

 Overview of Assessment